hahmed/deadfire/README.md

 The CSS apply rule was [proposed to be included into CSS](https://tabatkins.github.io/specs/css-apply-rule/) however it was abandoned.
 Mixins simplify applying existing css to a new class.

-Using a mixin before it's declared will raise an `EarlyApplyException`.

 Let's see an example of how to declare mixins and use the @apply directive.

 ```CSS